-The Office of Professionalism and Ethics is a centralized clearinghouse for complaints and the subsequent tracking of those complaints.
-It also oversees investigations at USC, including both campuses and all university programs and affiliates.
+The Office of Professionalism and Ethics (OPE) is a centralized clearinghouse for complaints and the subsequent tracking of those complaints for both campuses and all university programs and affiliates.
+It also provides oversight of certain investigations at USC.

 COMPLAINT CATEGORIES